 Sleepy Driving and Negligence

 In this case, the truck driver was on the job when he crashed into the cruiser.
-The officer may be able to receive workers’ compensation benefits because he was on the job and file a personal injury lawsuit against a truck driver and his employer seeking compensation for damages such as medical expenses, loss of income, hospital costs, and expenses relating to rehabilitation and pain and suffering.
-An experienced California car accident lawyer can advise injured victims in these cases regarding their legal rights and options.
+The officer may be able to receive workers’ compensation benefits because he was on the job.
+He may also file a personal injury lawsuit against the truck driver and his employer, seeking compensation for medical expenses, loss of income, hospital costs, rehabilitation expenses, and pain and suffering.
+An experienced car accident lawyer can advise injured victims in these cases regarding their legal rights and options.

 Source: https://www.dailyrepublic.com/all-dr-news/solano-news/fairfield/chp-officer-injured-after-cruiser-hit-by-sleeping-motorist/